 In the small town of Winters, California there is a parking meter.
 It is the only parking meter in the entire town and it is surrounded by 100 free spaces.

 The Business District in Winters is only about four blocks long.
 This is a quiet little farming town but in the past few years it has become an attraction for visitors who wish to enjoy the country atmosphere or to dine at several fine restaurants.
 Unfortunately for locals, it soon became a problem finding a place to park.
-City Officials were getting an ear full about the downtown parking.
+City officials were getting an earful about the downtown parking.

 The locals quickly figured out they could ignore the meter and were soon going about their business as usual.
 The police department had been instructed to ignore the meter.
 They have never written a ticket.
 It is rumored that the police don’t even have an ordinance addressing parking meters.

 Occasionally, a parent will drop in a dime and turn the red handle—just to show their young ones how it works.
 Out-of-towners have been seen feeding the meter and then walking away grumbling.

 In February of 2016 the meter was removed for two weeks to be repaired.
 This sparked several citizens to complain about where their missing parking meter had gone.